 Note: Claims that hybrids can be produced from this highly disparate cross require confirmation.

-The uppermost video at right documents that winged cats exist (in addition, many reports about winged cats are quoted at the bottom of this page).
+The two videos at right document that winged cats exist (in addition, many reports about winged cats are quoted at the bottom of this page).
 The only question is where do they come from?
 Are they mutants?
 Are they bird-mammal hybrids?
-Or are they perhaps suffering from a skin disease or a lack of grooming as some suggest?
+Or are they perhaps suffering from a skin disease or a lack of grooming, as some suggest?

 It does seem unlikely that any sort of disease, or that any grooming deficiency, would cause many different cats (there are more than a hundred separate cases of winged cats reported) to sprout symmetrical wings in the exact position where one would expect wings to sprout, the shoulder-blade region.
 And what of the various reports that say these wings contain bones and muscle.
 Could disease or poor grooming produce bones and muscle tissue?
 Besides, the cats in the video do not look diseased or ill groomed.